Trump says he can end the Russia-Ukraine war in one day. Russia's UN ambassador says he can't

 When asked to respond to the claim from the presumptive Republican nominee, Vassily Nebenzia told reporters Monday that "the Ukrainian crisis cannot be solved in one day.”

-At a CNN town hall in May 2023, Trump said: “They're dVassily Nebenziaying, Russians and Ukrainians.
+At a CNN town hall in May 2023, Trump said: “They're dying, Russians and Ukrainians.
 I want them to stop dying.
 And I'll have that done — I'll have that done in 24 hours.”

 He said that would happen after he met with Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin.
 And he keeps repeating the claim on the campaign trail.